copperbits/TON/README.md

 - Future releases of binaries 🏗
 - FAQ with most popular quesitons (WIP)

-### Questions⁉️
+### Git questions?
-If you have any questions about project/installation - feel free to [open an issue!](https://github.com/copperbits/TON/issues/new)
+⁉️ If you have any questions about project/installation - feel free to [open an issue!](https://github.com/copperbits/TON/issues/new)

-### Feedback / Contact us:
+## Feedback / Contact us:

 - [Telegam public discussion group](https://t.me/copperbits)